apapadaki-edu/web_based/README.md

 ### Form Handler

 Inside the [handle_form_input](/handle_form_input) folder there is a sample implementation of backend coding.
 The account.html file -in the previously mentioned folder, named index.php- contains a form for creating a new user.
 The backend implementation includes, input verification (for instance, if a required field is empty) and basic CRUD operations for new and existing customers.
+Files and purpose:
+ * index.php: presents the user with the form for inserting their information
+ * verify.php: destination file after index.php form complition (checks if required fields are filled out)
+ * administration.php: used for handling the users (navigated to, from the verify.php file, if all went well with the user input).
+From here users are displayed, and buttons are available for deleting, updating and viewing users.
+ * states.php: defines classes for handling basic database operations.
+Firstly, in the file the abstruct class State is defined, with two abstract methods.
+One method for interacting with the database and executing the query for a CRUD operation and one for generating the apropriate html code, that displays the result of the query.
+Then, there are defined classes that inherit from the State class and implement its methods for the different database operations, them being DeleteCustomer, ViewCustomer, ListCustomer, UpdateCustomer, InsertCustomer and EditCustomer.
+  * configuration.php: defines globals for the database connection.

 A docker container link with the php code that handles the form's input is in progress and will be provided at a later time.